 When do I start offering services to clients?

 Lotus Salon apprentices start offering services they are trained on with in the first few weeks.
-Don’t worry we start you training you on basic services like shampoo and style before we introduce bigger services like hair cutting and coloring.
+Don’t worry we start training you on basic services like shampoo and style before we introduce bigger services like hair cutting and coloring.
 We never allow you to take a service you are not prepared and ready for.

 What does a typical week look like during my apprenticeship?